zenorogue/newconformist/README.md

 See http://roguetemple.com/z/newconformist/ for sample image files (shapes and tilings).
 Tilings come from HyperRogue, the Elegant Cat Silhouette by GDJ comes from https://openclipart.org/detail/258901/elegant-cat-silhouette .

+# Dependencies

+Newconformist is written in C++17.
+It uses libgd for loading and saving the PNG files.

 # Usage: quick start